logo

 How FireCodes AI Supports State-Adopted Editions

 FireCodes AI lets you select your state within the chatbot.
-When you choose a state, the platform searches across the editions of the IBC, IFC, NFPA standards, and other adopted requirements applicable in that jurisdiction.
-This helps ensure the answers and citations you receive align with the codes in effect where your project is located.
+When you choose a jurisdiction, the platform searches the adopted editions in force there — including the adopted IBC, IFC, and NFPA codes — so the answers and citations you receive align with the law where your project is located.

 • Select your state in the chatbot to filter by adopted editions